 The Lethbridge Curling Club, established in 1887, was one of the first organized curling clubs in Alberta.
 Spearheaded by Johnnie Bruce, Tom Kirkham, Duncan Duff, Dr. McClure, Harry Bently, Norrie MacLeod, Fred Freeman and the Scott brothers, this group of eager sports enthusiasts organized the club and the construction of a frame building in an area across from Fourth Street and First Avenue South.
 The momentum was followed with clubs in Calgary and Edmonton in 1888 and Fort Macleod, Banff and Anthracite in 1889.
 Until 1904 when Alberta formed its own curling branch, most of these clubs were affiliated with the Manitoba branch of the Royal Caledonia Club of Scotland.

-Many changes have since taken place.
-With a new ice pad, newly inserted stones, upgraded office, concession and locker room facilities and lounge, our membership has grown from the original 38 members to 1600 weekly curlers.
 What has remained constant throughout is the enthusiasm for the sport of curling, the motivation of the teams who have brought home many provincial and national titles and the camaraderie of the curlers and curling fans of all ages.